krunalp1908/2-tier-application-on-aws-with-terraform/README.md

-# 🚀 Challenge 3 as part of #10WeeksofCloudOps - 2 tier Application using terraform
+# 🚀 - 2 tier Application using terraform

 ✨This repository is created to learn and deploy a 2-tier application on aws cloud through Terraform.